$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

+For $k_0 = -3$ and $k_0 = -2$ we can follow same steps as in Theorem \ref{thm:1awayclassificationP1XP1} and get items (i) and (ii) respectively.

-Now, for any $l$, we can construct indecomposable $l$-away ACM bundles of rank 2 on $ \p1 \times \p1$ using line bundles in Theorem \ref{thm:lawayLineBundlesonQuadric}. \begin{theorem} There exist a non-split, special $l$-away ACM bundle $\cE$ of rank 2 on $X = \p1 \times \p1$ obtained from the extension
+For $k_0= -1$, unlike $k_0 = -3, -2$, we have non zero $\cC^{-1}$ module in Proposition \ref{prop:monadonP1XP1}.
+Therefore, we get a monad in item (iii).
+In this case, we are unable to get converse statement. \end{proof} \begin{corollary} If $\cE$ is an initialized, indecomposable, special $2$-away ACM bundle of rank 2 on $\p1 \times \p1$, then $\cE$ is weakly Ulrich up to shifts. \end{corollary} \begin{proof} If $\cE$ is as in items (i), (ii) and (iii) of Theorem \ref{thm:2awayclassificationP1XP1} then $\cE(-1)$, $\cE$ and $\cE(1)$ is weakly Ulrich respectively. \end{proof} Now, for any positive integer $\ell$, we can construct indecomposable $\ell$-away ACM bundles of rank 2 on $ \p1 \times \p1$ using line bundles in Theorem \ref{thm:lawayLineBundlesonQuadric}. \begin{theorem} There exist an indecomposable, special, initialized $\ell$-away ACM bundle $\cE$ of rank 2 on $X = \p1 \times \p1$ obtained from the extension

-Also, it corresponds to a smooth point of dimension $2l^2 +2l -3$ in the moduli space of simple sheaves on $\p1 \times \p1$. \end{theorem}
+Also, the point corresponding to $\cE$ in the moduli space of simple sheaves on $\p1 \times \p1$ is smooth and lies in a component of dimension $2\ell^2 +2\ell -3$. \end{theorem}

 \begin{proof} First note that